-Man, Materials And Environment
+Man, Materials, and Environment

 “How do we, in the words of the National Environmental Policy Act, create and maintain conditions under which man and nature can exist in productive harmony and fulfill the social, economic, and other requirements of present and future generations of Americans?
 That effort is a new and urgent priority; but how can it be translated into workable practices in field, forest, mine, and manufacturing plant?”

 Man, Materials, and Environment begins with these questions and proceeds to provide some of the answers.
 It is not directly concerned with the question of resource depletion, which has been dealt with in another study sponsored by the National Academy of Sciences.
 Nor is its purpose the examination of the proper worldwide allocation of resources.
-Rather it is concerned with the problem of enhancing the environment by carefully tracing the economic and technological processes involved in materials use and then determining how safeguards might be built into these processes in order to arrest and reverse the trend of physical and social degradation.
+Rather it is concerned with the problem of enhancing the environment by carefully tracing the economic and technological process involved in materials use and then determining how safeguards might be built into these processes in order to arrest and reverse the trend of physical and social degradation.

-In addition, the opening chapter of the book blocks out the study committee's overall conclusions and recommendations, and the final chapter presents, for comparative purposes, a study of environmental and resource problems and policies in Japan.
+In, addition, the opening chapter of the book blocks out the study committee's overall conclusions and recommendations, and the final chapter presents, for comparative purposes, a study of environmental and resource problems and policies in Japan.

 The book is the first to be published in the new MIT Press Environmental Studies Series, of which Gordon J. F. MacDonald is consulting editor.